How To Go From Intern To Full Time In The Fashion Industry

 4) They Don’t Connect With Their New Colleagues

-Building relationships with your co-workers in all areas of the business (sales, design, marketing, etc.) are crucial for opening doors for opportunities in your career.
+Building relationships with your co-workers in all areas of the business (sales, design, marketing, etc.) are crucial for opening doors to opportunities in your career.
 People move around in the fashion industry.
 The more people you know the more opportunities will come your way.
 Knowing colleagues at various companies will keep you aware of things happening in the industry.
 You will also get a better idea of what it is like to work for various different companies.
 And your new found friends might know of new openings in the department before it is even posted!

 I am not suggesting that you become best friends with every single person you work with.
 But they at least need to know who you are.
 You want to build a rapport.
 Say hello to them in the coffee area.
 Introduce yourself and tell them you are the new intern working for so-and-so.
 This visibility with your colleagues will keep you in their minds.